Women's activist Banda becomes Malawi's president

 Banda said the government would announce details of the return of Mutharika's body from South Africa and arrangements for the funeral.

-(Additional reporting by Jon Herskovitz and Frank Phiri in Blantyre, Sherilee Lakmidas in Johannesburg, and Laura MacInnis in Washington; Writing by Pascal Fletcher and Ed Cropley; Editing by Andrew Roche and Doina Chiacu)
+(Additional reporting by Jon Herskovitz and Frank Phiri in Blantyre and Sherilee Lakmidas in Johannesburg; Writing by Pascal Fletcher and Ed Cropley; Editing by Andrew Roche)